The Pro 2 2500 was previously our top choice. However, the 2500 has now been discontinued and the 3000 is the recommended alternative.

 In reality, there is more similarity between these models than differences.

 Assuming you use either brush handle with the same style of brush head then there is no difference between the way in which these two brushes clean.

-Use the Pro 2 2500 or the 3000 and you will see or notice no difference.
+Use the Pro 2 2500 or the 3000 and you will achieve thorough cleaning results.

 Is one better priced than the other?